dsanson/slides/talks/iad.md

 -   ...And it follows that ZTF, which says ZT is false, is correct
 :::

--   But this violates Dashtakī's stated principle: it is correct to attribute falsity to ZTF, even though both Z and ZT are not actualized.
+-   But this violates al-Dashtakī's stated principle: it is correct to attribute falsity to ZTF, even though both Z and ZT are not actualized.
--   Maybe Dashtakī doesn't really mean that *both* have to be actualized.
+-   Maybe al-Dashtakī doesn't really mean that *both* have to be actualized.
 -   Maybe he just means that it is not *enough* for Z to be actualized, because the second-order declarative, ZT or ZF, also needs to be actualized.